-While there are many recognised elements to employee engagement including leadership, culture, opportunities for advancement etc. and that tapped into Discretionary Effort is one of the best measures of engagement, I'd like to propose a fresh angle.
+While there are many recognised elements to employee engagement including leadership, culture, opportunities for advancement etc. and, that tapped into Discretionary Effort is one of the best measures of engagement, I'd like to propose a fresh angle.

 When people are truly present, they're not worrying about last week's pay, why Bob's a jerk or comparing this sunset to the one they saw in Greece three years ago.
-In the moment (watching a sunset for example), comparing it, photographing it or taking a selfie would be signs that you're no longer present and a step down in your enjoyment of the occasion.
+In the moment (watching a sunset for example), comparing it, photographing it or taking a selfie would be signs that you're no longer present and a step down in your enjoyment of the moment.

 So, let's have a quick look at how curiosity might improve engagement and why many traditional approaches to management and leadership fail to engage as well as they could.

 You can lead a horse to water, but you can't make it drink.
-But what if you made it thirsty first?

 Educators and managers have tried to overcome this low-level engagement and encourage people to pay attention and listen with well-intentioned but rather clumsy tools like threatening exams, praise or other "carrots and sticks".

 At Curiousmind, however, we would argue that the most leveraged form of engagement is by asking questions.
 When we pose a question, we activate several neurological triggers in the audience:

 We're programmed from very young (it may even be instinctive) to respond to a question.
 The moment we detect a question, we shift from passive observers to active participants as our brains engage in finding an appropriate answer.